Jeffrey288/RSE-Static-Analyser/README.md

 This project analyses a Java program statically using numerical (polyhedral domain) and pointer analysis methods and checks whether the program outcomes satisfy certain conditions.

-The project uses Soot for parsing Java code, APRON for numerical analysis.
+It uses Soot for parsing Java code, and APRON for numerical analysis.
 Maven is used for building and testing, and JaCoCo is used for coverage tests.

 For example, for the following program, we should expect the analyser to realise that
 - all frogs are sold at a non-negative price,